AllenChen1997/optimisation_variables/README.md

 for the SF:

 in this version we only have one MC file, we divide this into two pieces by L52 in prepare_root.C

+you need to change ">" to "<" and run again with different output name to generate another file(data.root) for makemyDatacard.C

 	root -b prepare_root.C
 	root -b makemyDatacard.C